mbimbij/terraform-ec2module-bdd-demo/README.md

 so that we have some sort of a "single source of truth" / "golden source" for test specifications, regardless of the language, and that would prevent specification drift if there is 1 feature file for each language / framework, that would be very likely be get out of sync.

+A blog article relative to this project is available at https://joseph-mbimbi.fr/blog/bdd-terraform

 ## Launching tests (Python)